-Outcomes for disadvantaged pupils
+Outcomes for disadvantaged pupils: Allocation £307,708

 Area of Focus Budget Allocation Evaluation Breakfast Club and wrap around care Programme staffing £9,212 Breakfast club attendance has steadily increased to 38 with a high proportion of those attending being PP. Pupils have access to games and educational resources and are given breakfast.
 Staff have noted a calmer and more settled start to the day for these children.
 After school club numbers also remain strong and have enabled many parents/carers to get back into work.
 Children are provided games and learning opportunities and supported with their home work by the staff.
+We provide all children with a breakfast in a morning.
 EWO additional support £35,867 This has significant improvement in attendance and reduction in persistent absence and lates.
 There are regular attendance clinics and send letters home, fines and door knocks.
 Please see evidence in WISH below in the Academy SEF & internal tracking in WISH.
 Attendance rewards programmes £7,000 As above.
 Also a large number of children managed to maintain 100% attendance last year.
-Academic Year 21/22 Half term 1 - 158 (35.7%) pupils with 100% Half term 2 - 163 (36.8%) pupils with 100% Half term 3 - 176 (38.4%) pupils with 100% Half term 4 - 166 (35.8%) pupils with 100% Half term 5 - 204 (43.7%) pupils with 100% Half term 6 - 155 (33.3%) pupils with 100% Early Years additional support programmes £25,240 Over the years, significant progress has been made in the number of children achieving GLD.
+Academic Year 22/23 Half term 1 - 191 (42.35%) pupils with 100% Half term 2 - 123 (27.27%) pupils with 100% Half term 3 - 172 (37%) pupils with 100% Half term 4 - 221 (47.74%) pupils with 100% Half term 5 - 192 (41.20%) pupils with 100% Half term 6 - 179 (39.34%) pupils with 100% Early Years additional support programmes £20,240 Over the years' significant progress has been made in the number of children achieving GLD.
 Back in 2014 this was only 9% of children.
 We have been at 60%+ for the last 5 years, rising to 68% in 2020 which would have been close to the national average.
-Unfortunately, teacher assessments for 2021 suggested that the GLD had significantly declined to 37% with the issue being in reading.
+Unfortunately, teacher assessments for 2021 suggest that the GLD had significantly declined to 37% with the issue being in reading.
 Many children in this cohort did enter the Academy with low starting points (from internal baseline assessments and we did have 14 children start nursery in nappies).
 We also feel that this cohort has been significantly impacted upon by the national COVID 19 lockdowns.
 During the first lockdown (from March 2020) this cohort were in Nursery and not one of the identified year groups to be in school, thus missing 5 months of key learning and skill development.
-During the second national lockdown (January 2021) and now in Reception, they once again were not classified as a priority year and missed three months of education.
+During the second national lockdown (January 2021) and now in Reception, they once again were not classified as a priority year and missed 3 months of education.
 Whilst online learning was provided for the children, with three live lessons per day and supplementary resources provided for parents/carers, they did find it difficult to home school this age group.
-Considering the low starting points for this year group and the national picture that children from deprived areas and younger children have been significantly impacted upon due to the time not spent in school, it is not that surprising that our GLD predictions are very low.
-Actions were put in to place to close these learning gaps and this can be seen in their much improved phonics results.
-Between 2019-2022 children with PP performed very well.
-Pleasingly, our current Nursery children have made better progress from their low starting points.
-Current internal assessments suggest that 71% of the nursery children are where we would expect them to be and on track to achieve GLD.
-We are very hopeful that these children will maintain this progress into Reception and thus have a GLD % at national or even above next year.
-In January 2022 our "Rising 3" programme commenced in Nursery with entry points at January and April (after the child's third birthday).
-We have had 17 children (half of the new nursery cohort) between Jan 2022 and the end of the academic year.
-These children have settled in exceptionally well and made good progress.
-This will give these children a really good platform to start their nursery experience with us from September 2022.
-We currently have 12 children ready to start in January 2023 and 2 in April 2023.
-Intervention programmes in Phonics £16,370 PHONICS - Year 1 Significant progress has been made in the number of children passing the phonics test over the screen few years.
-We have been in the 70+% for a number of years.
-Teacher assessments (19/20, 20/21) suggested that this had been maintained with 71% and 73% respectively of children achieving the phonics standard.
-Whilst we are below the % national average this equates to 5 children and does show progress from their GLD assessments.
-Phonics results for 2022 show a decline being at 64%.
-We feel that the pandemic and national school closures did severely affect the progress of this year group.
-(Please see previous notes) this can also be seen in their 37% GLD assessment from Reception (with reading being the issue).
-We have worked really hard with this year group to close the gaps in learning in particularly reading, with a number of interventions that can be detailed.
-Indeed, we secured 22 more children at the expected level for phonics from their 37% GLD Reception assessments.
-The 2022, 64% phonics score is just 4 children off our previous levels, the local authority average of 72% and 10 children away from previ- ous national average scores.
-We have always prioritised reading, as can be noted in our last inspection and recently to further en- hance this provision we have implemented "Little Wandle" phon- ics scheme and a reading squad across Reception and Year 1.
-We feel strongly that Little Wandle is having a significant impact on closing the gaps in phonics across the school.
-Indeed, the 4 children who were close to achieving the expected standard dur- ing the test did get there by the end of this academic year - bring- ing us back to the 70%+ mark.
-17 children were a little further away from the expected standard.
-However, our internal tracking of phonics does show incremental progress throughout the year.
-With the current additional interventions in place we are confident that 7 of these children will be at the expected standard by Octo- ber half term taking us to a 76% pass rate.
-We will work very hard to ensure the remaining 10 children will be secure in phonics by the end of year 2 and in time for their retake next summer.
-Little Wandle is having significant impact in the current year 1 with 65% already on track to pass the phonics.
-NB - year 1 2020 phonics was cancelled with children completing the screen in December 2020.
-75% passed the screen but, unfor- tunately there were no retakes that year due to the national can- cellation.
-PHONICS - Year 2 retakes Over the years, significant progress has been made with the number of children being successful in the year 2 phonics re- take.
-In 2019 this was 75%.
-There were no year 2 retakes in 2020 or 2021 due to the pan- demic.
-In 2022 there were 10 retakes with 50% being successful and above the LA average of 35%.
-We will work hard with the inter- ventions listed in the year 1 phonics to ensure the remaining 5 children are supported with their phonics as they move into year 3.
-Of these 5 children, 1 will have an EHCP in the near future and 3 made progress from their year 1 phonics screen.
-Only 1 child (with significant barriers to learning) regressed.
-92% of the cur- rent year 2 cohort have passed their phonics screen.
-Intervention to close the gaps in learning £27,482 The 2022 KS1 SATs results have shown strong progress considering the length of time schools were closed due to the pandemic and reflect their GLD of 66%.
-In Reading and Writing we have remained in the high 60% for expected+ for the last 3 years with Maths only recently (this year) only dropping slightly to the high 50's%.
-Whilst not at the heights of 2019 for GDS again, this has remained strong between 10-13% over the last 3 years.
-It is important to note that this cohort had 60% disadvantaged compared to 38% for the LA and 16.3% NA.
-Reading EXP+ results this year were 1.6% above the LA average and -0.7% away from the NA.
-GDS was -1.7% away from the LA average and -4.8% away from the National Writing: EXP + results this year were -3.4% below the LA average and -3.3% from the National.
-GDS was -3.7% from the LA average and -3.2% from the National
+Considering the low starting points for this year group and the national picture that children from deprived areas and younger children have been significantly impacted upon due to the time not spent in school, it is not that surprising that our GLD predictions were very low.
+Actions were put into place to close these learning gaps and we felt that they had a significant impact on the children's progress.
+Indeed, at the end of year 1 (although lower than previous years and below the national average) the phonics results for this year group was 64% showing an improvement from their GLD.
+Year 2 Phonics retakes for this year group suggest that 95% will pass (1 child missing in the whole of the year group).